CVig7/Vig-frontend-demos/README.md

 JavaScript Audio API for the Music Player

+Canvas API for Viggy's World

 Portions of the code for the Random Color Changer, Music Player, and RPG were provided by freeCodeCamp.

-Developed with ❤️ by Cord Vigil
+Developed with ❤️ by Cord Vigil • 2025